 Scholars selected for the program will enjoy membership in a vibrant community of faculty members, peer Scholars, alumni, and community and industry leaders that will serve students in their years at Hopkins and beyond.
 True to Congressman Cummings’ vision that young people are the key to our future, the program ensures opportunities for students to develop their gifts and talents in their chosen field, and be poised for future leadership and impact through our Cummings Scholars Signature Experiences:

-- participation in signature experiences, including ‘behind-the-scenes’ access programs in government, community engagement, research, and industry;
+- Participation in signature experiences, including behind-the-scenes access to programs in government, community engagement, research, and industry

 The Scholarship Award